Alabama State Route 113

 State Route 113 (SR 113) is a 15.457 mi state highway in Escambia County in the southern part of the U.S. state of Alabama.
 The southern terminus of the highway is at the Florida state line, where U.S. Route 29 (US 29) enters Flomaton, Alabama from Century, Florida.
 The northern terminus of the highway is at an interchange with Interstate 65 (I-65) near Barnett Crossroads in the north-central part of the county.

 Route description

 The first reassurance marker for SR 113 appears along US 29 just north of the Florida state line.
 Approximately 1 mi north of the state line, US 29 and SR 113 begin a concurrency with US 31 as they travel to the northeast out of Flomaton.
-East of Flomaton, SR 113 diverts from US 29/US 31 and leads motorists towards its terminus at I-65.
+East of Flomaton, SR 113 diverts from US 29/US 31 and leads motorists towards its terminus at its interchange with I-65 at exit 69.

 SR 113 is one of several highways that connect with US 29, which heads to Pensacola, Florida and the beaches along the Florida Panhandle on the Gulf of Mexico.